troycarlson/configs/readme.md

 ### 2. Put your linter configs in standalone files

 Sure, you can embed your eslint settings in `package.json` or your flake8 settings in `setup.cfg`, but please don't.
-It's just good separation fo concerns.
+It's just good separation of concerns.
 It's easy for other people to find the config options in standalone files, if you stop using a linter it's easy to delete the config, it's easy to look up the format of a config, everything is easier.